Home | About USIG | What's New | Events

 Charities

 The assets of a charity, upon its dissolution, must convey to another charity or other charities pursuing the same or similar purposes.
 This is generally set out in the dissolution provision of the charity’s governing documents.
-In addition, both the court and the Charity Commission have wide powers to intervene in the affairs of a charity to protect charity property and order its transfer to ensure that it continues to be applied for charitable purposes.
+In addition, both the court and the Charity Commission have wide powers to intervene in the affairs of a charity to protect charity property and order its transfer to ensure that it continues to be applied for charitable purposes (Charities Act 2011, Part 6).

 Other NGOs